egire/CastorGUI/README.md

-# CastorGUI
+# CastorGUI V1.0

-Library to display a graphical game as a layer on top of the canvas HTML / CSS
+Library to display a GUI game as a layer on top of the canvas HTML / CSS